francois-roseberry/sensor-test/README.md

 Borrows from [joscha/rpi-sensor-logger](https://github.com/joscha/rpi-sensor-logger)

-Should therotically work with a DHT11 as well, although I did not tested
+Should theoretically work with a DHT11 as well, although I did not tested

+As of now, doing `balena push` from a windows machine screws up some characters and fails the build.
+Works when pushed from mac, I assume linux works as well.